thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 the United Nations signed at San Francisco on June 26, 1945; _see_ e.g., the Preamble, Article 1, paragraph 1, Article 2, paragraph 3, and Article 76.
-Humanitarian considerations are not in themselves sufficient to generate international legal rights and obligations: South West Africa Cases, 2nd Phase, I.C.J.
+Humanitarian considerations are not in themselves sufficient to generate international legal rights and obligations: _South West Africa Cases, 2nd Phase_, I.C.J.
 Reports, 1966.
 6, at p.
 34.

 [^4/2]: McDougal and Lasswell in Studies in World Public Order (1960) p.
 1 at